mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-looping.md

  You can exit any *for* statement before the counter reaches its end value by using the `break` statement.
 Because you usually want to exit only in certain situations, such as when an error occurs, you could also use the `if` statement in the *True* statement block.
 If the condition is *False*, the loop runs as usual.

+More information on the `for` loop can be found at the [Python.org For Loops article](https://wiki.python.org/moin/ForLoop).

 ## While Loop

 Use the `while` loop to check a condition before each execution of the loop.